Skip to main content

 2. In Google Search Console, go to Sitemaps (in the left menu under Indexing).

-3. Enter your sitemap URL (just the part after your domain—like sitemap.xml).
+3. Enter your sitemap URL and click Submit.

 Step 6: Set Up Email Notifications